Chester Transit Center

-The Chester Transportation Center is a SEPTA bus and train station in Chester, Pennsylvania.
+The Chester Transit Center is a SEPTA bus and train station in Chester, Pennsylvania.
 The outside portion of the ground level serves SEPTA City Transit Division Route 37, and Suburban Transit Division Routes 109, 113, 114, 117, 118, and 119.

-Above the building of the transportation center is the train station.
+Above the building of the transit center is the train station.
 The tracks run over the building.
 The station is served by the Wilmington/Newark Line.
 The line offers southbound service to Wilmington and Newark, Delaware and northbound service to Philadelphia.

-This station is located at 6th and Welsh Streets, Chester, PA 19013.
+This station is located at 6th and Welsh Streets.

 History

 Chester station was built by the Pennsylvania Railroad in 1903.
 While in the 1940s Chester was a common intermediate stop for services between New York and Washington, by the 1970s this was reduced to just one daily train; the station was also served by Amtrak's Chesapeake, which stopped both ways between Philadelphia and Washington during its existence from 1978 through 1983.

 All long-distance services have since stopped calling at Chester.
 PRR/PC/Conrail local trains to Marcus Hook/Wilmington/Newark continued until SEPTA took them over in 1983.